strapdata/elassandra/docs/elassandra/source/operations.rst

 If you are restoring into a new cluster having the same number of nodes, configure it with the same token ranges (see https://docs.datastax.com/en/Cassandra/2.1/cassandra/operations/ops_snapshot_restore_new_cluster.html).
-In this case, you can restore from Cassandra and Elasticsearch snapshots as describe in step 1, 3 and 4 of the snapshot restore procedure.
+In this case, you can restore from Cassandra and Elasticsearch snapshots as described in steps 1, 3 and 4 of the snapshot restore procedure.

-Otherwise, when the number of node and the token ranges from the source and desination cluster does not match, use the sstableloader to restore your Cassandra snapshots
+Otherwise, when the number of nodes and the token ranges from the source and destination cluster do not match, use the sstableloader to restore your Cassandra snapshots
 (see https://docs.datastax.com/en/cassandra/2.0/cassandra/tools/toolsBulkloader_t.html ).
-This approach is much time-and-io-consuming because all rows are read from the sstables and injected into the Cassandra cluster, causing an full Elasticsearch index rebuild.
+This approach is very time-and-io-consuming because all rows are read from the sstables and injected into the Cassandra cluster, causing a full Elasticsearch index rebuild.

 Data migration
 ______________